apostrophecms/docs/docs/guide/localization/static.md

 * You should use a custom namespace for your strings, to avoid any confusion with our official `apostrophe` namespace.
 * You'll need to set `browser: true` for your namespace, as shown below.
 Doing this in any module will ensure strings for this namespace make it to the browser for the admin UI.
-* You'll need to know how to access your phrases in your custom Vue admin UI components.
+* You'll need to register the text strings in your custom Vue admin UI components.

 Here is an example module `index.js` file that sets the `browser: true` flag for a namespace: